When is the Best Time to Take Probiotics?

 Splitting Up Your Dose

-Though probiotics rarely have severe side effects, your body may need time to adjust to it.
+Though probiotics rarely have severe side effects, your body may need time to adjust to them.
 So if you’re still testing the waters, splitting up your probiotic dose might be a good idea.

 For example, if the label suggests taking at least three capsules a day, you can take them at different times of the day.
 One before breakfast, another after lunch, and the last one before going to bed.